Tuesday 2 May 2006

 Highlights: Paris sights including Notre Dame Cathedral and the famous Moulin Rouge, Memorial des Martyrs de la Deportation.

-Had a very big day today, firstly I decided to explain Paris today by foot (which actually was very exhausting).
+I had a very big day today deciding to explore Paris today by foot (which was very exhausting).

 In order I saw;

 - Hotel Des Invalides (the revolution started here),